 #5 – Goshen College

-Goshen College is home to the oldest Bachelors of Science nursing program in the state of Indiana.
+Goshen College is home to the oldest BSN program in the state of Indiana.
 Nursing is one of the school’s most popular majors, and the Nurse Practitioner program at Goshen was named the second best program in Indiana by Nurse Journal.
-In 2015, 100% of Goshen Nursing graduates passed the National Council Licensure Exam for Registered Nurses (NCLEX), and 95% of registered nurse graduates of this college are employed as nurses within 12 months of graduation.
+In 2019, 95% of Goshen Nursing graduates passed the National Council Licensure Exam for Registered Nurses (NCLEX), and 96% of registered nurse graduates of this college are employed as nurses within 12 months of graduation.

 #4 – North Park University

-North Park University has been preparing professional and compassionate nurses since 1965 and offers a pre-licensure BSN, a Bachelor’s degree in health sciences, RN-BSN degree completion, Master’s degrees with concentrations in leadership and management, advanced practice family nursing, advanced practice adult gerontology, primary care nursing and post master’s advanced practice certificates in both FNP and AGNP.
+North Park University has been preparing professional and compassionate nurses since 1965 and offers a pre-licensure BSN, a bachelor’s degree in health sciences, RN-BSN degree completion, master’s degrees with concentrations in leadership and management, advanced practice family nursing, advanced practice adult gerontology, primary care nursing, post-master’s advanced practice certificates in FNP or AGNP, and a DNP.
 The university has invested a great deal of time and resources to renovating facilities recently, including the construction of the new Brandel Library and renovations of the interior campus greenspace.